 Anyone can have a part to play in shaping this strategy and we very much encourage you to get involved.

-Lead Member for Environment and Climate Change, Councillor Dixie Darch, recently spoke to Steve Haigh at Radio Ninesprings.
+Lead Member for Environment and Climate Change, Councillor Dixie Darch, spoke to Steve Haigh at Radio Ninesprings.
 She inspired listeners to get involved with developing Somerset’s Local Nature Recovery Strategy and reminded us how we can all get closer and more in tune with nature.
 Listen in and find out more in the recording below:

 Councillor Dixie Darch